Introduction to Single Page Applications

 You can use SPAs instead of Suitelets to build a customized user interface in NetSuite.

-• NetSuite User Interface Framework (UIF) – Provides a library of UI components you can use to build SPAs with NetSuite look and feel.
-You can access NetSuite UIF through an account-specific URL: https://<AccountID>.app.netsuite.com/ui/apps/catalog.nl.
+• NetSuite User Interface Framework (UIF) – Gives you a library of UI components to build SPAs with the NetSuite look and feel.
+Access UIF through your account-specific URL: https://<AccountID>.app.netsuite.com/ui/apps/catalog.nl.
 For more information, see NetSuite User Interface Framework for Single Page Applications.

-• SuiteScript – Enables the use of client scripts and server scripts, which are required to create an SPA.
-You can also load SuiteScript modules from the SPA client and server scripts.
+• SuiteScript – Lets you use client and server scripts, which you need to create an SPA.
+You can also load SuiteScript modules from the SPA's client and server scripts.

-• SuiteCloud Development Framework – Enables the creation of SuiteApp projects, which are used to develop and deploy SPAs to target NetSuite accounts.
+• SuiteCloud Development Framework – Lets you create SuiteApp projects, which you use to develop and deploy SPAs to target NetSuite accounts.

 For information about the setup requirements for developing SPAs in NetSuite, see Single Page Application Creation And Development.